-Unlike his predecessors, Ashurbanipal (668 to 627 BCE) King of Assyria who reigned from his court at Nineveh, the last capital of the Assyrian Empire, had the ability to read, write and debate with expert scholars.
-He ruled a vast and diverse empire, shaping the lives of peoples from the shores of the eastern Mediterranean to the mountains of western Iran.
+In ancient times, King Ashurbanipal (668 to 627 BCE) ruled a vast and diverse empire, shaping the lives of peoples from the shores of the eastern Mediterranean to the mountains of western Iran.
+Unlike his predecessors, Ashurbanipal, King of Assyria, who reigned from his court at Nineveh, the last capital of the Assyrian Empire, had the ability to read, write and debate with expert scholars.
+He is unique in the ancient world.

-The exhibition will tell Ashurbanipal’s remarkable story through the vivid narratives gleaned from the hundreds of cuneiform texts that survive from his extensive library and from the wealth of objects discovered by archaeologists working in the region.
+The exhibition tells Ashurbanipal’s remarkable story through the vivid narratives gleaned from the hundreds of cuneiform texts that survive.
+We are informed by the remains of his extensive library and by the wealth of objects discovered by archaeologists working in the region.

 The invention of writing during the 3rd Millennium BCE at Sumer, represents the greatest single milestone in the emergence of civilisation in our world today.
 The ability to record information in a retrievable form facilitated activities became essential to urban life.